looker/lookerbot/README.md

     - (Lookerbot will need to be invited to this group to post in it.)
   - To direct message a user `/slack/post/dm/myusername`

-  These URLs are prefixed with the URL your bot.
-So, if yoru bot is hosted at `https://example.com` and you want to post to a channel called `data-science`, the URL would be `https://example.com/slack/post/channel/data-science`.
+  These URLs are prefixed with the URL of your server.
+(If you used the Heroku deployment, this will be the unique app name you specified/ generated).
+So, if your server is at `https://example.com` and you want to post to a channel called `data-science`, the URL would be `https://example.com/slack/post/channel/data-science`.

 5. You'll need to make sure that the `LOOKER_WEBHOOK_TOKEN` environment variable is properly set to the same verification token found in the Looker admin panel.